Delaware Constitution of 1776: Other provisions

 Provision was made for continuance of all laws in effect in May 1776 unless altered, temporary or otherwise removed.

 Provision was made for the continuance of the English Common Law.

 Provision was made to prohibit the entry of anyone from Africa or elsewhere for the purpose of holding them in slavery.

 The establishment of any denomination was prohibited and no active clergymen of any denomination were allowed to hold any office, including membership in the General Assembly.

 The Constitution could be amended only by five/sevenths of the House of Assembly and seven Members of The Legislative Council.

 Elections and terms of office

-The first election was to be held October 21, 1776 at the various Court Houses at which time Sheriffs and Coroners and members of the General Assembly were to be elected.
-The General Assembly was to meet October 28, 1776 and continue in office until October 1, 1777.
-Subsequent elections were to take place annually on the first of October, with the General General Assembly meeting the twentieth of October.
+The first election was to be held October 21, 1776, at the various Court Houses at which time Sheriffs and Coroners and members of the General Assembly were to be elected.
+The General Assembly was to meet October 28, 1776, and continue in office until October 1, 1777.
+Subsequent elections were to take place annually on the first of October, with the General Assembly meeting the twentieth of October.

 No armed persons or militia were allowed within one mile of polling places within a day of elections.